-- □ FLASH3 provides two variants of time evolution (two Driver "implementations"): Split and Unsplit. - □ Pick the right one for the Hydro implementation used (normally this is automatically done by including the Hydro implementation) - Driver\evolveFlash implements the main loop of FLASH3. - The loop ends normally when one of several conditions is satisfied: - Loop counter dr\nstep = nstart ... nend - Simulation time reaches tmax - Wall clock reaches wall\clock\time\limit - ☐ Time step dt can vary between dtmin and dtmax, Driver\computeDt computes new dt after each loop iteration. - □ Driver\computeDt calls Hydro\computeDt, Particles\computeDt, etc. to honor time step requirements of different code units.
+- FLASH4 provides two variants of time evolution (two Driver "implementations"): Split and Unsplit. - Pick the right one for the Hydro implementation used (normally this is automatically done by the ./setup command) - Driver\evolveFlash implements the main loop of FLASH. - The loop ends normally when one of several conditions is satisfied: - Loop counter dr\nstep = nstart ... nend - Simulation time reaches tmax - Wall clock reaches wall\clock\time\limit - Time step dt can vary between dtmin and dtmax, Driver\computeDt computes new dt after each loop iteration. - Driver\computeDt calls Hydro\computeDt, Particles\computeDt, etc. to honor time step requirements of different code units.